 10 Tips For Creating The Perfect Wedding Album

-We as candid wedding photographers are always talking about the must-have shots in every wedding function (on that note, check them out here, here & here).
+We as candid wedding photographers are always talking about the must-have shots in every wedding function.
 But once you get all those beautiful photos back, there’s still work to be done: Creating the perfect wedding album.
 How do you create a keepsake that holds all the big moments and little details?
 How do you sort through hundreds of photos to curate a collection you’ll want to page through again and again?
 Putting together a wedding album can feel daunting, but we’ve got you a few tips to start off from!

 Be choosy, be picky – This should go without saying, but it’s your wedding album.
 Trust your instincts.
 Start from picking 30% from all your photos and then zero down to the last 10%.
 As you cull through these, be sure to check everyone’s faces for strange expressions or closed eyes.
 I know that as a candid wedding photographer, so many brides come back regretting a few pictures that they dint check!

-Pick your absolute favourites (not what you think they should be) – A lot of times, especially at weddings, there is a lot of pressure on what ‘should be’ in your wedding album rather than what you ‘want’.
+Pick your absolute favorites (not what you think they should be) – A lot of times, especially at weddings, there is a lot of pressure on what ‘should be in your wedding album rather than what you ‘want’.
 Don’t listen to anyone except your family and spouse.
-As one of the best candid wedding photographers, I think the best albums are collections of your favourite pictures!
+As one of the best candid wedding photographers, I think the best albums are collections of your favorite pictures!

 Think over your layout – By that I don’t mean just the design but also the flow of photographs.
 It’ll be really funny to see a reception picture before your haldi pictures.
 It’s all about the poetry of the album.
 More important than the order is the flow of the images.
 Just like a magazine, the photos need to relate to one another by content or style.